01 of 11

 Juneau's main coastal highway is only about 45 miles long--5 miles south of Juneau and about 40 miles north of town.
 However, several other roads cross this main highway and also run along Douglas Island.
 Juneau Jeep Adventures offers jeep tours of the area, including a tour of several scenic and historical sites and a combination jeep, rainforest hiking, and zip lining tour.

 Since I love hiking and zip lining, we chose the second tour, and it was a great one.
 Our excellent, enthusiastic, knowledgeable guide/driver made the experience even more enjoyable and educational.
 She picked us up at our hotel, the Silverbow Inn, and we rode around downtown Juneau while she pointed out some of the historical and governmental sites.
 Moving across the Gastineau Channel on the Juneau-Douglas Bridge, we turned north and rode almost to the end of the island, stopping at the Rainforest Trail for a 1.5-mile hike along the well-maintained gravel trail.
-Our guide's knowledge of the mushrooms, fungi..., and other plant life along the trail was good, and she pointed out many things we might have overlooked.
+Our guide's knowledge of the mushrooms,... fungi, and other plant life along the trail was good, and she pointed out many things we might have overlooked.
 The hike took us along the beach, and we could see the Chilkat Mountains in the distance.

-As noted on other pages in this feature, Juneau has many other hiking opportunities, including around the Mendenhall Glacier Recreation Area, Mount Roberts, and downtown Juneau.
+Juneau has many other hiking opportunities, including around the Mendenhall Glacier Recreation Area, Mount Roberts, and downtown Juneau.
 One popular trail is the 3-mile "Perseverance Trail", which starts downtown on Gold Street.
 It follows one of the valleys that produced Juneau's gold and also connects to the more strenuous trail to the top of Mount Juneau.Continue to 7 of 11 below.

 07 of 11